flavioribeirojr/silex-controller-provider/README.md

 # Notes

-* You don't have to worry about your controller dependencies, the provider you recursively resolve each one of them.
+* You don't have to worry about your controller dependencies, the provider will recursively resolve each one of them.